Featured Webinar: MISRA C++ 2023: Everything You Need to Know | Watch Now

 Often testers and developers are looking at their deployment environment and its components on an individual basis, testing those pieces in isolation.
 This works to a certain extent but doesn’t test enough of the system.
 Another version of this is testing at the UI level, at a point where root causes of failures are hard to diagnose.
 The middle ground is where applications can be tested in as realistic an environment as possible using virtual services to mimic dependencies that aren’t available or consistent enough for testing.
 As more dependencies come online, you can move from virtualized services to live versions.

-The environment-based approach to testing provides more context, to better understand how dependencies impact the application while UI testing, and helps the team go the next-level deep by creating API and database tests for the dependent components.
-By doing so, you can achieve more complete test coverage for your application, and decouple testing from the UI, so both can be run together or independently.
+The environment-based approach to testing provides more context to better understand how dependencies impact the application during UI testing and helps the team go the next-level deep by creating API and database tests for the dependent components.
+By doing so, you can achieve more complete test coverage for your application and decouple testing from the UI, so both can be run together or independently.
 Test failures are highlighted within the environment, making pinpointing failures easier.

 Some additional benefits that come with an environment-based approach to testing include:

 - Shifting testing left by testing the application in the production environment as soon as possible.
 This is made possible with service virtualization, creating virtual services, and then transferring to live services as they become both available and stable.